quantnetwork/blockchain-developer-exercises-foundations/Exercise1.md

 In this exercise, we are going to setup the development environment and introduce the Github repository containing the code for assignments.

-The distributed ledger technologies studied can be accessed via Overledger DLT Gateway.
+The distributed ledger technologies studied can be accessed via the Overledger DLT Gateway.
 We will be using the Overledger Javascript v2 SDK to interact with Overledger.
 Therefore our development environment will use [Node.js](https://nodejs.org/en/).
 Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 Node comes with a package manager called [npm](https://www.npmjs.com/).
 We will use npm to install the necessary dependencies to our project.

 Note that more details on the SDK used in this course can be found [here](https://github.com/quantnetwork/overledger-sdk-javascript-v2).
 The examples in this course were made specifically to complement the FutureLearn course theory.
 There are additional more simple examples using this SDK found [here](https://github.com/quantnetwork/overledger-sdk-javascript-v2/tree/develop/examples).

 #### Obtaining the project
-First, you need to clone the project (or fork and clone).
-We advise you to [fork the project](https://docs.github.com/en/get-started/quickstart/fork-a-repo).
+First, you need to download this repository code onto your local computer.
+To do so, we advise you to [fork the project](https://docs.github.com/en/get-started/quickstart/fork-a-repo) and clone the code.
+If you fork the project first, you will be able to push your changes into your own repository, so that you can more easily discuss your code with fellow learners.

-To clone the project, on the terminal run:
-`git clone https://github.com/quantnetwork/blockchain-developer-exercises-foundations` (in case you forked the project, the clone would be `https://github.com/YOUR_USERNAME/blockchain-developer-exercises-foundations`, where `YOUR_USERNAME` is your Github username).
+To clone the project after you have forked, open a terminal in your desired folder and run: `git clone https://github.com/YOUR_USERNAME/blockchain-developer-exercises-foundations`, where `YOUR_USERNAME` is your Github username).
+Alternatively, if you have not forked, you can run `git clone https://github.com/quantnetwork/blockchain-developer-exercises-foundations`.

-Navigate to the exercises folder by typing:
+Now navigate to the exercises folder by typing:
 `cd blockchain-developer-exercises-foundations`

 You're almost go to go!
 But first, we need to install the dependencies.